aws-solutions-library-samples/guidance-for-self-healing-code-on-aws/README.md

 - Your existing application uses Amazon Cloudwatch logs.
 This solution currently hooks into CloudWatch log group to monitor your application logs for errors.
 - You use a git based source code management platform to host your code
-- Your appliation code is written in Python 3.
+- Your application code is written in Python 3.
 The solution is currently tested only with Python 3 code bases.

 ### Operating System